 on the slopes as she fell, however, and she survived, later to discover that

 renowned for its beautiful rock formations, created by water, ice and wind

 exposed limestone has formed magnificent structures, towering above the valley

 floor.
 One such column is Ilam Rock,

 which rises 25 metres high and stands as a solitary pinnacle watching over the

 There are numerous small, natural caves throughout this landscape owing to the nature of the geology of the area, but the best known and most accessible are Reynard’s Cave and the caverns at Dove Holes.
 These caves have seen human inhabitation since 13,000BC, when the first Upper Paleolithic hunters used them for shelter.
 In more recent history, there is evidence that Neolithic farmers used the caves as tombs about 4,500 years ago, and further evidence of Bronze Age occupation in Reynard’s Cave.

 The caves at Dove Holes are shallow but easy to access and explore from the path.
 Some of the items found from within the caves are displayed in Buxton Museum, as is a hoard of Late Iron Age and Roman coins found within Reynard’s Cave in 2014.

-Lord Tennyson, John Ruskin and Lord Byron all writing about its beautiful
+Dovedale has long been an inspiration for artists and writers, with Samuel Johnson, Lord Tennyson, John Ruskin and Lord Byron all writing about its beautiful landscape.

 well served by facilities for a natural beauty spot, with a large car park